Billing Errors

 What are the most common types of coding errors?

-Common coding errors include a procedure code that doesn't match the modifier used (CARC 4), a procedure that doesn't match the place of service (CARC 5), codes that conflict with the patient's age (CARC 6) or gender (CARC 7), and a diagnosis that doesn't support the procedure (CARC 11).
+Common coding errors include a procedure code that doesn't match the modifier used (CARC CO-4), a procedure that doesn't match the place of service (CARC CO-5), procedures that conflict with the patient's age (CARC CO-6) or gender (CARC CO-7), a diagnosis that conflicts with the patient's age (CARC CO-9), and a diagnosis that doesn't support the procedure (CARC CO-11).
+The full list of codes is published by X12.

 How long does it take to fix?